Manifest.mf specification

 cola {group} {name}

-To registry a command at the root level of command launcher, set group
+To register a command at the root level of Command Launcher, set the group

-Note: command launcher only supports one level of group, the “group” field of a “group” type command is ignored.
+Note: command launcher only supports one level of grouping, the “group” field of a “group” type command is ignored.

 {